Manage Sensitive Data Discovery Classifiers

 Delete a Classifier

-Run immuta sdd classifier delete <classifierName> [flags]
+Run immuta sdd classifier delete <classifierName> [flags] to delete the classifier.
+The options

 you can specify include